pimcore/pimcore/doc/Development_Documentation/09_Development_Tools_and_Details/33_Google_Custom_Search_Engine.md

 ## Pimcore Setup
-So now we got the search engine ID and a server API key which we need to finished the configuration in Pimcore.
+So now we got the search engine ID and a server API key which we need to finish the configuration in Pimcore.

 ### Server API Key